Game Breakers are more prevalent in the Super Robot Wars games than you think. This is what happens when Banpresto forgets to nerf Humongous Mecha.

 For some post-AlphaZeta Gundam incarnations, the Zeta WILL be the most broken Gundam and one of the most overpowered real robots in the entire game, with Kamille Bidan having the highest stats of all Gundam pilots, as well as the Zeta having excellent stats of its own, usually even stronger than suits like the Nu Gundam (especially jarring and hilarious when the Nu and V2 Gundam in Universal Century canon are similarly gamebreaking).
-If you obtain the Biosensor attacks late in the game, expect them to be ridiculously overpowered (Waverider Crash has higher damage potential than the Moonlight Butterfly in Super Robot Wars Alpha Gaiden; Z lowered the damage but gave Kamille even higher stats).
-Z takes this up a notch with a Biosensor-mode Zeta, once the pilot's Will gets high enough, which makes it MORE unstoppable.
-Even with the Waverider Crash removed in Super Robot Wars Z2: Hakai-Hen along with other returning units, it's still one of the best machines in the game.
+If the player obtains the Biosensor-powered attacks for the Zeta late in a game, expect them to be ridiculously overpowered (Waverider Crash has higher damage potential than the Moonlight Butterfly in Super Robot Wars Alpha Gaiden; Z lowered the damage but gave Kamille higher stats).
+Z takes this up a notch with a Biosensor Super Mode for the Zeta, once the pilot's Will gets high enough, which makes it MORE unstoppable.
+Even with the Waverider Crash removed in the Second Super Robot Wars Z: Hakai-hen, along with other returning units, it's still one of the best machines in the game.

 The Sound Force in all their appearances.
-Their simple ability to restore Spirit Points, increase Will and grant status buffs to pilots individually or groups alike is far more dangerous than it seems to be at first.
-They can single-handedly turn an otherwise difficult game, like Super Robot Wars Destiny into a joke.
+Their simple ability to restore Spirit Points, increase Will and grant status buffs to allied pilots individually or groups alike is far more dangerous than it seems.

-The Mazinkaiser in almost all games its in: a Lightning Bruiser that doesn't need a lot of Will or energy to perform effectively, versatile weapon setups, and Mazinpower that increases its damage output even higher (an additional 25% at 130 Will).
-In most games it was in, it carried a near-exclusive ability to stack Critical Hitsand damage buffs.
+The Mazinkaiser in almost all games its in: a Lightning Bruiser that doesn't need a lot of Will or energy to perform effectively, versatile weapon setups, and "Mazinpower"note At 130 Will, +25% to damage increases damage output even higher.
+In most games it's in, it carries a near-exclusive ability to stack Critical Hitsand damage buffs.
 This applies (to a lesser extent) to Mazinger Z and Great Mazinger.
 There's a good reason why damage increasing abilities become commonplace in present games, while critical hits no longer stack with buffs.

 The Shin Getter is always an incredibly powerful unit.
-It typically comes with HP and energy regeneration, powerful attacks, and the "Open Get" ability note At 120 Will, gain a 25% chance of evading any attack.
-The Getter-2 form has a higher mobility rate and sometimes the "Mach Special" ability note At 130 Will, gain a 50% chance of evading any attack on top of "Open Get".
+It typically comes with Hit Point and energy regeneration, powerful attacks, and the "Open Get" abilitynote At 120 Will, gain a 25% chance of evading any attack.
+The Getter-2 form has a higher mobility rate and in some games the "Mach Special" abilitynote At 130 Will, gain a 50% chance of evading any attack on top of "Open Get".
 Oh, and it has three pilots, all with good Spirit Commands and Spirit Point pools.

 Shin Getter can be strong, but it generally suffers from considerable drawbacks: large EN and Will requirements for weapons, Crippling Overspecialization of its Getter-3 form, low accuracy and relative fragility in some installments (particularly Alpha Gaiden), and lack of good ALL or MAP weapons in squad-based games.
-Regarding chances of evasion, in the games where half the playable roster has better chances of evading attacks from pilot stats and unit abilities, the Shin Getter isn't all that special ("Open Get" and "Mach Special" do not stack in most games, nor are they relatively consistent).
+Regarding chances of evasion, in the games where half the playable roster has better chances of evading attacks due to pilot stats and unit abilities, the Shin Getter isn't all that special ("Open Get" and "Mach Special" do not stack in most games, nor are their ability descriptions consistent).
 However, the combination of a balanced set of Spirit Commands and high offensive power is what makes Shin Getter what a late-game unit should be.

 In any game with a squad-based system, it's easy to exploit the system as you can place more allied units clogged into one panel as an effective single unit.

-Not only are MAP weapons rendered more effective in squad-based games (see above), since more enemy units are destroyed per MAP round, this equates to a bigger profit earned through casting the "Cheer" note Gain twice the amount of experience points for an ally and "Bless" note Gain twice the amount of money earned for an ally Spirit Commands.
+Not only are MAP weapons rendered more effective in squad-based games (see above), since more enemy units are destroyed when using a MAP attack, this equates to a bigger profit earned through casting "Cheer" and "Bless".
 Naturally, Banpresto took note of this and present day installments reduced the amount of experience points and credits earned through MAP weapons.

-Having squad-based mechanics meant more allied units can be deployed in scenarios, which means easier access to Will gains, but it also gives players a larger list of Spirit Commands to use.
+Having squad-based mechanics means more allied units can be deployed in scenarios, leading to easier access to Will gains, but it also gives players a larger list of Spirit Commands to use.
 Players can place these extra units as an extra set of Spirit Commands to make up for another characters' flaws and weaknesses, providing them with the support-based Spirit Commands needed, such as HP/EN recovery, boosting Will and accuracy/evasion buffs.

-Another example of this abuse are the Valguard and the Ryu Robots from Super Robot Wars Wnote The former made unique by the fact the primary pilot of the Valstork is considered the "core" of the Valguard, despite the pilot of the Valhawk controlling the Valguard upon combining, the latter due to the Ryu's access to an extremely useful support-based Spirit Commands and Combination Attack and Gaiking The Great from Super Robot Wars Knote Useful to make up for its absurd EN cost of its weapons.
-That being said, this combination trick no longer exists in current games such as Super Robot Wars L, where you cannot seperate any Combining Mecha after they are formed.
+Another example of this abuse are the Valguard and the Ryu Robots from Super Robot Wars Wnote The former made unique by the fact the primary pilot of the Valstork is considered the "core" of the Valguard, yet it is the pilot of the Valhawk who controls the Valguard upon combining, the latter due to the Ryu's access to an extremely useful support-based Spirit Commands and Combination Attack and Gaiking The Great from Super Robot Wars Knote Useful to make up for its absurd EN cost of its weapons.
+That being said, this combination trick no longer exists in current games such as Super Robot Wars L, where players cannot seperate any Combining Mecha after they are formed.

 Super Robot Wars Advance

-The "parts" mechanic made some of the earliest units the deadliest, such as the RX-78-2 Gundam and Boss Borot.
-On the first playthrough, these units are the only ones you can upgrade all the way to max, and when coupled with the obscenely rare "W-Up" part that raises stats in accordance to how many part slots a unit has, early/"weaker" units, often having all four slots, get tremendous stat boosts.
-This is rectified in the Playstation PortableVideo Game Remake, as there are no W-Up or "U-Up" parts in the game.
+The "equippable parts" mechanic made some of the earliest units the deadliest, such as the RX-78-2 Gundam and Boss Borot.
+On the first playthrough, these units are the only ones that can be upgraded to max, and when coupled with the obscenely rare "W-Up" part that raises unit and weapons stats in accordance to how many part slots a unit has, early/"weaker" units, often having all four slots, get tremendous stat and weapon boosts.
+This is rectified in the Playstation PortableVideo Game Remake, as there are no W-Up or "V-Up (W)/V-Up (U)" parts in the game.

 Super Robot Wars Alpha

-The first game has the Dancougar, which not only has high offensive power at its disposal, but also has four pilots, all of whom carry the "Valor" Spirit Command note Deal twice the amount of damage for the next attack.
-To make it even better, its Super Mode increases attack power by 50%, higher than Mazinpower.
-If you spend money on it, you can unlock the "Dankuukougaken"; by that time, there's basically no boss that you can't perform a One-Hit KO.
+The first game has the Dancougar, which not only has high offensive power at its disposal, but also has four pilots, all of whom carry "Valor".
+To make it even better, its Super Mode increases attack power by 50%, higher than "Mazinpower".
+Finally, if the player decides to spend credits upgrading the "Dankuuken" attack, the "Dankuukougaken" attack is unlocked; by that time, there's basically no boss the Dancougar can't perform a One-Hit KO on.

-The Gundam DX in Alpha Gaiden, due to a glitch where instead of eight rounds, its stronger than usual beam rifle has somewhere around 30 shots, which is fixed if you get Tifa Adill and the G-Bits.
-However, you can still break the game after the bug is fixed, due to the G-Falcon's parts working while the mechs are combined, granting the DX two part slots while boosting its stats.
-Put a Haro on the DX and the previously mentioned EN regeneration on the Falcon after the G-Bits are obtained for an unstoppable unit with infinite G-Bits.
+The Gundam DX in Alpha Gaiden, due to a glitch where instead of eight rounds, its stronger than usual beam rifle has somewhere around 30 shots, which is fixed if Tifa Adill and the G-Bits are acquired.
+However, the player can still break the game after the bug is fixed due any equippable parts on the G-Falcon working while it's combined with the DX, granting the machine two additional part slots while boosting its stats.
+Put a "Haro" part on the DX and the previously mentioned "HPHGCP" on the G-Falcon after the G-Bits are obtained for an unstoppable unit with infinite G-Bits.

-Mazinkaiser in Alpha Gaiden has nice armor and HP, coupled with small HP regeneration, it can dodge rather well thanks to its awesome terrain rating and evasion comparable to low-tier Gundams and an acceptable mobility, further boosted by Koji Kabuto's "Accelerate" Spirit Command note Increase pilot's movement range by three upon movement.
+Mazinkaiser in Alpha Gaiden has nice armor and HP, coupled with small HP regeneration, it can dodge rather well thanks to its awesome terrain rating and evasion comparable to low-tier Gundams and an acceptable mobility, further boosted by Koji Kabuto's "Accelerate" Spirit Command.
 Its attacks are so strong it's capable of outdoing fully upgraded units (something downright impossible to achieve without hours of Level Grinding on a single unit), which is further enchanced by Mazinpower.
 All of its attacks don't have Will requirements, and all of the useful ones have great range with relatively small EN consumption in comparison to the damage it deals note Fire Blaster costs 60 EN; by comparison, Stoner Sunshine, which is weaker thanks to Mazinpower, uses 90.
 By upgrading armor and HP a bit, and its weapon (and possibly EN, if you want to spam Fire Blaster), slap on an armor-increasing part and send it to the crowds.
 Watch as it does five digits of damage casually.